onomyprotocol/ochain/docs/validators/validator-faq.md

 ### What does 'participate in governance' entail?

-Validators and delegators on the Cosmos Hub can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, or make a decision on any given matter.
+Validators and delegators on the Onomy can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, or make a decision on any given matter.

 Validators play a special role in the governance system.
 Being the pillars of the system, they are required to vote on every proposal.
 It is especially important since delegators who do not vote will inherit the vote of their validator.